curtrube/gradebook/README.md

+# Gradebook

-# gradebook
+Just your classic gradebook

-## Goal

-Greate a gradebook application that can:

-get grade average